h3rald/mn/docs/learn-extending.md

 > %tip%
 > Tip
 >
-> For more information on how to create new symbols with Nim, have a look in the [lang.nim](https://github.com/h3rald/mn/tree/master/mnpkg/lang.nim) of the mn repository, which contains all the mn symbols included in mn.
+> For more information on how to create new symbols with Nim, have a look in the [lang.nim](https://github.com/h3rald/mn/tree/master/mnpkg/lang.nim) file in the {{m}} repository, which contains all the symbols included in {{m}}.